 Report each sale of property and services, and each purchase subject to tax, for the jurisdiction where the sale was made and delivered, and where the purchase was used.
-Do not report on these jurisdiction lines any sale or purchase you already reported on a schedule.
+Do not report any sale or purchase on these jurisdiction lines if you reported them on a separate schedule.